 She fought against her mother’s decision to marry her off at puberty and went on to become the first woman from Pudukkottai to be admitted to the Maharaja’s High School—she was given admission by the Maharaja himself, despite severe resistance from the principle.
 The Maharaja’s High School was a school solely for boys and many parents threatened to remove their children from the school, should she enrol there.

 After she completed her under-graduation from her hometown, she was successfully admitted to the Madras Medical College—she was the first female student at the college’s Department of Surgery.
 It was during these years that she formed a close friendship with Sarojini Naidu and Annie Besant, both of whom influenced her philosophy and future work.
 She went on to pursue a higher education in England.

 Career and social reform

 As a doctor, she fought against the system of wet nursing, in which upper-class and dominant caste women would have their babies breastfed by Dalit women.
 In 1893, an appeal was put forth by the Madras Hindu Reform Association to put an end to the performance of Devdasis at public and private functions.

 In support of the resolution, she met with and interviewed several hundred Devdasis across the Madras Presidency.
-The resolution became dormant after Dr Reddy resigned from the Council in 1930, in protest against the arrest of Mahatma Gandhi after the Salt March.
-The Madras Devdasi (Prevention of Dedication) Bill was eventually passed by the Madras Legislative Assembly in the December of 1947.
+The resolution became dormant after Dr. Reddy resigned from the Council in 1930, in protest against the arrest of Mahatma Gandhi after the Salt March.
+The Madras Devdasi (Prevention of Dedication) Bill was eventually passed by the Madras Legislative Assembly in December 1947.